codahale/veil/design.md

 ### IK-CCA Security

-`veil.sres` is IK-CCA secure (per [Bellare][ik-cca]), in that it is impossible for an attacker in possession of two public keys to determine which of the two keys a given ciphertext was encrypted with in either chosen-plaintext or chosen-ciphertext attacks.
+`veil.sres` is IK-CCA secure (per Bellare [@bellare2001]), in that it is impossible for an attacker in possession of two public keys to determine which of the two keys a given ciphertext was encrypted with in either chosen-plaintext or chosen-ciphertext attacks.

 Informally, `veil.sres` ciphertexts consist exclusively of Xoodyak ciphertext and PRF output; an